Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Task Effects in NEAT

 A question is counted as answered correctly if the named entity corresponding to the correct answer is assigned a higher probability than any other named entity in the probability vector~$t$.
-As in \citet{hermann_teaching_2015}, our model has to choose among all named entities occurring in the dataset, not just among the answer and three distractors.
-This means the task is considerably harder for our model than for the participants in our eye-tracking study (a random baseline would perform at $<1\%$ accuracy when choosing among all named entities).
+Our model has to choose among all named entities occurring in the text, not just among the answer and the three distractors.
+This means the task is considerably harder for our model than for the participants in our eye-tracking study (a random baseline would perform at $<10\%$ accuracy on most texts).
+We note that it would technically possible to train the model to select from only four entities, but this would make the task almost trivial for the model, because it could easily check which one of the entities occurs in the text.